Single? You Still Need an Estate Plan

 Just Not Getting Around to It

-We should begin a discussion of why everyone needs an estate plan with a consideration first of what "estate" means and second of what "estate plan" means.
-Your "estate" is simply everything you own: bank accounts, stock, real estate, motor vehicles, jewelry, household furniture, retirement plans, life insurance.
+A discussion of why everyone needs an estate plan starts with a consideration of what "estate" means and what "estate plan" means.
+Your "estate" is simply everything you own: bank accounts, stock, real estate, motor vehicles, jewelry, household furniture, retirement plans, life insurance, etc.

 Your estate plan is the means by which you pass your estate to the next generation.
 This can be accomplished through a variety of instruments.
 Most retirement plans and life insurance policies pass to whomever you name as beneficiaries.
 Property that is jointly owned passes to the surviving joint owner.
 Trust assets go as provided by the terms of the trust.